dafydd61/advancedWeb/08a-rocks/README.md

 2. Filtering records (WHERE)
 3. Actually creating the table and columns.
 This would normally be done as part of a setup procedure, but instead, let's use phpMyAdmin.

-The database, called rock_collector, needs to contain a table called "rock". it needs the following columns:
+The database needs to contain a table called "rock". it needs the following columns:
 - id (INT, PRIMARY KEY, AUTO_INCREMENT): A unique id for each entry.
 The db assigns this number automatically when it creates a record.
 - whereFound (varchar): The name of the park where the rock was found.
 - who (varchar): Who I plan to give the rock to.